Kenton1989/SecondLock/README.md

 A brand new time management tool introduced in [the video by @老师好我叫何同学][mr_he_video].
 You need to set time limit every time before entering those fancy websites.

-With SecondLock, before entering any fancy website, you must set a time limit for browsing that page. **That is the last second your are mindful, you should think twice before setting.** Then, enjoy your mindless time.
+With SecondLock, before entering any fancy website, you must set a time limit for browsing that page.
+That is the last second your are mindful, you should think twice to set a appropriate unlock duration.
+Then, enjoy your mindless time.
 SecondLock will block the webpage when time's up and try to remind you.

-Common time management extensions either block those fancy website completely, or set gross time limit.
-The former ones deny the necessity of relaxation.
-The latter ones only show effect when the time limit is coming to an end.
-SecondLock avoids both problem, it remind you every time.

 > Ask yourself before opening an app:
 >